 Cryptocurrencies are digital currencies that use the Blockchain technology to keep track of transactions, and are known as fungible assets.
 Blockchain is also used for NFTs or Non-Fungible Tokens, which are unique; unlike cryptocurrencies which can be traded back and forth but are not identical, despite holding the same value.
 Popular examples of NFTs now are NBA Top Shots, digital art, and even virtual real estate.

 Currently, the largest cryptocurrencies by market cap are:

-This makes Coinbase already more valuable than several other prominent stock exchanges.
+$COIN was valued over 100 billion at the time of the IPO but the stock is currently trading in the 260s.
+Still, this makes Coinbase already more valuable than several other prominent stock exchanges.
 Including the NASDAQ, the NYSE parent company Intercontinental Exchange (NYSE: $ICE), the CBOE, and the CME.
 Is that justified?
 Only time will tell.

 With how prominent cryptocurrencies have become in the investing world, it should come as no surprise that the Coinbase IPO will have a ton of competition.
 In fact, while Coinbase is the largest and most well-known crypto exchange in the United States, it’s far from the largest exchange in the world.
 Let’s take a look at a few crypto exchanges that are competing with Coinbase.

 Binance: The largest crypto exchange in the world by trading volume was founded back in 2017 by Fusion Systems founder Changpeng Zhao; a Chinese-Canadian software developer.
 In terms of operations, Binance is a highly unregulated exchange that operates out of Malta.
 Previous headquarters were in China, Japan, and Taiwan.
 Binance currently has over 100 million users from around the world and has been making headlines as CEO Changpeng Zhao has been mired in allegations of fraud.